lorenzjosten/frequency-analyzer/README.md

 ## Prerequisites

+A gitlab account is required to access the code and container registry.

 In order to run this app, please ensure these programs are installed on your platform:

 - git
 - java
 - gradle

+Or

+- docker

 ## Download